Skip to main content

 • Be inclusive by considering developmental level, culture, sexual orientation, and prior dating experience.

-The above information was taken from: Family and Youth Services Bureau.
+The above information was shared from: Family and Youth Services Bureau.
 Teen Pregnancy Prevention Program, PREP Adult Preparation Subjects - Resource Guide (PDF), 2021

 Healthy Relationship Curricula, Lessons and Media